ComputationalPathogens/MNBC/README.md

 -b (optional): Log file of the previous abnormally killed run (.out file in Slurm)

 3. Run NBCClassify with the following command to classify the reads against the database:
-java -cp MNBC.jar:eclipse-collections-api-11.1.0.jar:eclipse-collections-11.1.0.jar -Xmx2G NBCClassify -k 15 -c 2 -d db/ -m metainfo.txt -o result.txt -t 1 reads.fasta
+<b>java -cp MNBC.jar:eclipse-collections-api-11.1.0.jar:eclipse-collections-11.1.0.jar -Xmx2G NBCClassify -k 15 -c 2 -d db/ -m metainfo.txt -o result.txt -t 1 reads.fasta</b>
 (The following help menu will be displayed by using '-h')
 -k: K-mer length
 -c: Number of threads